dlokas159/Lokas-Daniel-Portfolio/networking-assignments/Types-of-Networks-and Connections-and-Devices.md

 - **Broadcast address:** ff:ff:ff:ff:ff:ff

 ### Explanation
-The `ip link show` command lists all network interfaces on my Ubuntu VM.
-The active interface, **enp0s1**, is my virtual network card.
-The MAC address uniquely identifies my VM’s network interface on the local network, while the broadcast address is used to send data to all devices on the same LAN.
+The `ip link show` command lists all network interfaces on the Ubuntu VM.
+The active interface, **enp0s1**, is the virtual network card.
+The MAC address uniquely identifies the VM’s network interface on the local network, while the broadcast address is used to send data to all devices on the same LAN.

 ---